 How to make vegan Palak Paneer?

-Since half of Palak Paneer is the cheese, one must ask, how do you make vegan Palak Paneer?
+Since a large component of Palak Paneer is the cheese, one must ask, how do you make vegan Palak Paneer?

 For years, I have been using seasoned tofu as a cheese substitute in this popular dish.
-While tofu won’t fool omnivores into believing they are eating cheese, tofu makes a great substitution that adds flavor, texture, and protein that all resembles cheese.
+While tofu won’t fool omnivores into believing they are eating cheese, tofu makes a great addition that adds flavor, texture, and protein.

 Best tofu to use for paneer